AlexLuzik/node-red-sms-receiver/README.md

 ## 🚀 Features
 - 📲 Receives SMS messages using Netgear LM1200 modems
 - 📂 Stores messages in a PostgreSQL database
-- 🔗 Provides an API for accessing SMS logs
 - 📡 Can forward SMS messages to Telegram
 - 🐳 Runs in Docker for easy deployment
 - 🔄 New modems can be added dynamically using an **inject node** in Node-RED